n

 A lot of Caravan in the Park

-Boddington Caravan Park, located on the banks of the Hotham River, is a perfect place to stay if you want to get away from the hustle and bustle of the city but are still within an hour’s drive of Perth or Mandurah
+Boddington Caravan Park, located on the banks of the Hotham River, is a perfect place to stay if you want to get away from the hustle and bustle of the city but are still within an hour’s drive of Perth or Mandurah.

 The park is conveniently located near several restaurants, convenience stores, grocery stores, and even an arts and crafts center in Boddington.